gvwilson/sensibleadventures/bookster/bookster.md

 goat pasture.
 A pair of red-billed steelbirds kept pace with them for a time, clacking their beaks to warn the Avauntois away from their nest.
-Boot soles clomped on stone while the wind slipped cold fingers down the travellers' collars, toying with their scarves and rustling the branches around them.
+Boot soles clomped on stone while the wind slipped cold fingers down the travelers' collars, toying with their scarves and rustling the branches around them.

 Erileine was sweating by the time they reached the pasture.
 Pine